dcernst/PinyonsPines/course2021.md

 <strong>Important!</strong> The course for the 2021 edition of Pinyons and Pines coming soon!
 </div>

-Pinyons and Pines is an underground self-supported bikepacking race that starts and ends in Flagstaff, AZ (6,910 feet).
+Pinyons and Pines is an underground self-supported bikepacking race that starts and ends in [Flagstaff, AZ](https://en.wikipedia.org/wiki/Flagstaff,_Arizona) (6,910 feet).
 The route is a magnificent tour of Northern Arizona, utilizing a mixture of singletrack, double track, and dirt roads.
 The start and finish are at [Flagstaff Bicycle Revolution](http://flagbikerev.com), located at 3 South Mikes Pike, sandwiched between [Pizzicletta](http://www.pizzicletta.com) and [Mother Road Brewery](https://www.motherroadbeer.com).

-The 2021 edition of Pinyons and Pines will start at 6:00AM on Thursday, May 20.
+The 2021 edition of Pinyons and Pines will start at 6:00AM on **Thursday, May 20**.
 The course changes each year and for 2021 we are going to mix things up a bit.
 This year’s course will be roughly 300 miles and will consist of one big southern loop.
 In light of the COVID-19 pandemic, which will still be an issue in May, we will cap the total number of riders at 50.
 Riders will also be required to wear masks and use hand sanitizer when resupplying.
+The race organizer is [Dana Ernst](http://danaernst.com).
+Please [contact me](mailto:ernst.tribe@gmail.com) with any questions or concerns.

 Flagstaff sits at the base of the [San Francisco Peaks](https://en.wikipedia.org/wiki/San_Francisco_Peaks), on homelands sacred to Native Americans throughout the region.
 The Peaks, which includes [Humphreys Peak](https://en.wikipedia.org/wiki/Humphreys_Peak) (12,633 feet), the highest point in Arizona, have religious significance to several Native American tribes.
 In particular, the Peaks form the [Diné](https://en.wikipedia.org/wiki/Navajo) (Navajo) sacred mountain of the west, called Dook'o'oosłííd, which means "the summit that never melts".
 The [Hopi](https://en.wikipedia.org/wiki/Hopi) name for the Peaks is Nuva'tukya'ovi, which translates to "place-of-snow-on-the-very-top".
 This year's course traverses the ancestral homelands of the [Hopi](https://en.wikipedia.org/wiki/Hopi), [Ndee/Nnēē](https://en.wikipedia.org/wiki/Western_Apache_people) (Western Apache), [Yavapai](https://en.wikipedia.org/wiki/Yavapai), [A:shiwi](https://en.wikipedia.org/wiki/Zuni_people) (Zuni Pueblo), and [Diné](https://en.wikipedia.org/wiki/Navajo) (Navajo).
 We honor their past, present, and future generations, who have lived here for millennia and will forever call this place home.